MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-Using metadata columns in libraries to indicate benefit type and year - paired with a <abbr  title="Highlighted Content Web Part">HCWP</abbr> - make for easy transitions as the <abbr  title="Highlighted Content Web Part">HCWP</abbr> query just needs to be updated.
+Using metadata columns in libraries to indicate benefit type and year - paired with a HCWP - make for easy transitions as the HCWP query just needs to be updated.